 This page will, as time permits, accumulate various and sundry elements from the wandering history of Musica Donavania, and those who are and have been associated with it.

 Most of this material has long been recorded on paper and film, packed away in files and boxes, and in the minds of the members.
-A bunch of it is now being dredged up, written up and digitized, so this page and its links will soon be expanding.
+A bunch of it is now being dredged up, written up and digitized, so this page and its links are expanding.

 In the Beginning there was CD

 What is now Musica Donavania, has its roots far back in the mists of time, in the middle of a previous century (early 1950s).
 It was originally a Science and Science Fiction appreciation group, founded under the name CD Inc. The original logo was actually on a modified Civil Defense helmet liner with "INC" added after the CD, and some destructive device embedded in it.
 At the time "C" stood for Ron Cobb and the "D" for Tad Duke.
 The Inc. stood for nothing, as the group was never incorporated.
 A very Early Photo in my posession shows an original helmet with a large wooden screw embedded in it.
 For more on this very early, non-musical phase, see Who is Ron Cobb.
 As noted, Paul Shoemaker was also part of this early group.

 Ron Cobb now lives in Australia, and is no longer much involved with the group, but he did attend at least two Music Group events in 2000.
 I haven't been able yet to find what happened to Tad Duke.